-As the state transitions to Medicaid managed care, the North Carolina Department of Health and Human Services, NC DHHS, is actively addressing four healthy opportunities: transportation, food insecurity, and interpersonal violence.
-In the fall of 2018, Greensboro Area Health Education Center (AHEC) hosted a conference on healthy opportunities that focused on these four social determinants of health.
+As the state transitions to Medicaid managed care, the North Carolina Department of Health and Human Services, NC DHHS, is actively addressing three healthy opportunities: transportation, food insecurity, and interpersonal violence.
+In the fall of 2018, Greensboro Area Health Education Center (AHEC) hosted a conference on healthy opportunities that focused on these three social determinants of health.
 The energy, passion, and concern of the more than 200 conference attendants spilled over into a follow-up training led by Greensboro AHEC.
 The new Human Service and Health Care Providers Connection Academy, designed to build relationships across individuals in health care and community human service organizations, was born from these efforts.

 Starting in January of 2019, interested participants were asked to complete a survey to join the inaugural cohort of the Human Service and Health Care Providers Connection Academy.
 A diverse cohort of 56 participants representing 38 unique organizations in the health care, food insecurity, housing, interpersonal violence, or transportation sectors, from seven North Carolina counties, participated in the three-month longitudinal education event.

 Connection Academy participants attended three face-to-face sessions and three informational webinars.
 Topics covered include the identification and merging of the health care, public health, and human service models of care; understanding the barriers of the regulatory world; the NCCARE360 platform; healthy opportunity screening forms; and NC Medicaid transformation.

 During the three months of the Connection Academy, participants joined in meaningful connections across local organizations, held crucial conversations around racial equity and wealth divide, shared real-time information on statewide initiatives, and provided tangible examples of projects addressing healthy opportunities in the community.